lolipopluxury/Diary-of-taro/README.md

-# Build a project with Taro, Taro-UI and Mobx
+# Build a miniprogram with Taro, Taro-UI and Mobx

 Taro is a framework for **miniprogram**.
 Before we start with Taro, it is necessary to learn what is miniprogram.
 The miniprogram is a kind of application which is avaliable without downloading.
 Actually it is a special form of website, and basicly consisted of html, css and javascript.
 Usually miniprograms are attached to the application provided by a specific company.
 This means that the original syntx of miniprograms on different platforms is different but with common regulations.
 We can find it easily on the doc center of [alipay mini](https://opendocs.alipay.com/mini/introduce) and [weapp mini](https://developers.weixin.qq.com/miniprogram/dev/framework/).
 Developers need to rewrite a new set of code when launching the app on a different platform.
 This increase the cost of both developing and maintain.
 Therefore, we need to find a way to develop on multi-platform.